 1) Toggle on Head LEDs Auto Turn Off.
 This feature will pay off in any low-light or dark scenario by preventing the red lights on the front legs of the Mavic from causing a red-orange cast on your video or still photos.
 Each time you record, the lights will automatically turn off and then come back on after you stop recording.

 2) Toggle off the Auto Focus Continuous (AFC) Mode when recording video.
 The M2P Hasselblad camera is a heavy breather.
 Each time the camera tries to re-focus, you see the image breathe in and out, or at least that is the effect it gives.
 This effect can certainly ruin a video clip.
 Toggle this off and simply use tap-focus on your subject before you begin recording.
 The heavy focus breathing will go away.
+You might also consider using manual focus if you are pretty sure that the entire clip will require the lens to be focused to infinity ∞.

 That is all for part two of this three-part blog about video settings on your Mavic 2 Pro.
 Aerial video is not a simple beast to learn, but the fact that you have read and studied this post will further your progress by weeks or months.